Continuing Education Activity

 Immersion pulmonary edema (IPE) is used as an umbrella term for scuba divers pulmonary edema (SDPE) and swimming-induced pulmonary edema (SIPE).
 Both of these conditions share similar presenting symptoms, diagnostics, and treatment.
 The pathophysiology is not completely understood, and both conditions are likely underdiagnosed since postmortem exams with pulmonary edema exhibit non-specific findings of heavy edematous lungs and frothy sputum in the airways.
 These same findings can be found following drowning and prolonged resuscitation efforts.
 This activity illustrates the evaluation and management of immersion pulmonary edema and reviews the role of interprofessional team members in managing patients with this condition.

-- Identify the etiology and epidemiology of immersion pulmonary edema.
+- Identify the etiology of immersion pulmonary edema.

 - Describe the pathophysiology of immersion pulmonary edema.

-- List the treatment and management options available for immersion pulmonary edema.
+- Outline the treatment and management options available for immersion pulmonary edema.

-- Discuss interprofessional team strategies for improving care coordination and communication to improve outcomes for the patients affected by immersion pulmonary edema.
+- Summarize interprofessional team strategies for improving care coordination and communication to improve outcomes for the patients affected by immersion pulmonary edema.

-There are numerous predisposing factors to immersion pulmonary edema, for example, over-hydration, cold water, negative inspiratory pressure, asthma, diabetes, drugs (such as beta blockers), underlying cardiac pathology, physical exertion, previous episodes of IPE, systemic and pulmonary hypertension.
+There are numerous predisposing factors to immersion pulmonary edema, for example, overhydration, cold water, negative inspiratory pressure, asthma, diabetes, drugs (such as beta-blockers), underlying cardiac pathology, physical exertion, previous episodes of IPE, and systemic and pulmonary hypertension.
 Cold water is believed to be a major contributing factor to the underlying pathophysiology.
 However, there have been numerous case reports and studies with individuals diving in tropical waters of 30 to 35 C. The majority of the incidence of IPE in warm water was diving-related, but it has been seen with extreme exertion and overhydration in swimmers.